 Our long-term incentive compensation program is designed to promote a balanced focus on driving performance, retaining talent and aligning the interests of our executives with those of our other stockholders.
-The 2008 Omnibus Plan authorizes the grant of performance share awards, restricted stock, options, stock appreciation rights, deferred stock, stock units and cash-based awards to employees, non-employee directors and consultants.
+The Omnibus Plan authorizes the grant of performance share awards, restricted stock, unrestricted stock, options, stock appreciation rights, deferred stock, stock units and cash-based awards to employees, non-employee directors and consultants.
+Prior to 2015, our long-term incentive compensation program was comprised of performance shares only.
+Our long-term incentive compensation program is currently comprised of two components: performance share awards and stock options.
+At target, the performance shares constitute 75% of the long-term incentive awards and stock options constitute 25% of the long-term incentive awards.
+Beginning in 2016, our compensation committee increased the amount of compensation our named executive officers (other than Mr. Cantwell) may receive in the form of long-term incentive awards (measured as a percentage of base salary).
+At target this percentage increased from 60% of base salary to 80% of base salary.
+The compensation committee did so after reviewing peer group compensation survey data and the ratio of our company's CEO compensation to executive vice president compensation.

 Subject to adjustment as provided in the plan, the total number of shares of common stock available for awards under the plan is 4,500,000.
-As of the date of this proxy statement, 1,577,976 shares of common stock have been issued under the plan and 2,922,024 shares remain available for issuance.
+As of the date of this proxy statement, 2,071,132 shares of common stock have been issued under the plan and 2,428,868 shares remain available for issuance.

 Performance Share Awards.
 Beginning in 2008, our compensation committee has made annual grants of performance share long-term incentive awards (LTIAs) to our named executive officers and certain other members of senior management.
-The LTIAs entitle the participants to earn shares of common stock upon the attainment of certain performance goals over the applicable performance period.
-The LTIAs currently have three-year cumulative performance periods.
+The performance share LTIAs entitle the participants to earn shares of common stock upon the attainment of certain performance goals over the applicable performance period.
+The performance share LTIAs currently have three-year cumulative performance periods.

 The awards are settled in shares of common stock based upon our performance over the applicable performance period.
-The performance metric for the LTIAs is "excess cash" (as defined above).
-The LTIAs each have a threshold, target and maximum payout.
-If our performance meets or exceeds the performance threshold, then a varying amount of shares from the threshold amount (50% of the target number of shares) up to the maximum amount (300% of the target number of shares) may be earned.
+The performance metric for the performance share LTIAs is "excess cash" (as defined above).
+The performance share LTIAs each have a threshold, target and maximum payout.
+If our performance meets or exceeds the performance threshold, then a varying amount of shares from the threshold amount (50% of the target number of shares) up to the maximum amount (200% of the target number of shares) may be earned.
 No shares are earned if the performance threshold is not met.
-Beginning with the 2012 to 2014 LTIAs granted in February 2012, the compensation committee reduced the maximum number of shares that may be earned from 300% of the target number of shares to 200% of the target number of shares.